LaColorada/prode-rest/README.md

 Although the information of each endpoint is in the previous list, it is much better to navigate through the `Browsable API` that allows access to more information about each of the endpoints.

-> Endpoints with (*) can only be accessed using staff or super user acccount.

 </details>